 I found half a bunch of asparagus spears in the vegetable bin and I decided to grill them on the griddle.
 I found a bottle of sun-dried tomatoes that I preserved in oil sometime ago.
 Searching, searching, searching.
 My foraging yielded some squash seeds, parmigiano reggiano, mosto cotto and lemon.
 When I was finishing the salad, I glanced outside my kitchen window and saw the beautiful chive blossoms nodding with the wind.
 I pulled out the florets and sprinkled them on my salad.
 My lunch was served.

 This did not exude a strong vinegary or spicy smell so I was able to enjoy lunch with my daughter with her extremely sensitive nose.

-- 200 g. asparagus, weighed after hard parts have been taken away
+- 200 grams asparagus, weighed after hard parts have been taken away

 - handful of sun-dried tomatoes

 - chive blossoms, florets pulled from the flower, (leave 1 - 2 flowers whole for garnish)

 - salted squash seeds, shelled

 - 1/2 lemon, zest

 - 4 tablespoons of extra virgin olive oil